Intro to building GCC and some other GNU projects (focus on macOS & Apple Silicon)

 To clarify the idea of “platforms” further:

-build: where you want to build the compiler
+- build: where you want to build the compiler,

-host: where the compiler will run
+- host: where the compiler will run, and

-target: where the new compiler's output programs will run
+- target: where the new compiler’s output (programs) will run

 Very often the build